 The Cost of In-Home Care Versus Senior Community Living

 Many seniors have waited years — and maybe even decades — to enjoy their retirement.
-Often, retirement brings people the joy learning new things, catching up with friends, more family time and taking time out for yourself.
+Often, retirement brings the joy of learning new things, catching up with friends, more family time and taking time out for yourself.

 For some, those joys mainly take place in their home, while others prefer enjoying their senior years in communities.

-Cost of Living at Home
+The Cost of Living at Home

 For instance, taking care of a home and its surrounding property often requires physical work.
 Even for seniors who are relatively healthy and capable of living alone, doing yard work, regular cleaning, laundry, and home maintenance can become a burden.
 Often, these tasks become additional monthly expenses as caretakers are hired to perform them.
-On average, seniors can already be responsible for the following basic monthly costs when living at home:

-In addition to these typical home-owners expenses, seniors might also need the following services, depending on their health and the status of their home:
+In addition to these typical homeowners’ expenses, seniors might also need the following services, depending on their health and the status of their home:

 • Maintenance and home repairs